DuncanCragg/OnexOS/README-game.md

  - if you want to share a poster from your virtual bedroom, simply grab its link and pin it to the kitchen pinboard
  - now if you change anything on the poster, the one in the kitchen changes, too
- - drop in a link from your scrapbook of notes and photos to one of your mum's notes on the desk in her virtual study
+ - drop in a link from your scrapbook of notes and photos to one of your notes on the desk in your virtual study
  - pin a link in the middle of your virtual kitchen wall to one of your scrapbook photos
  - keep a shopping list in the virtual kitchen
  - you can quickly make a current shopping list by grabbing just the links to the